Written by Medicover Team and Medically

 Breastfeeding provides comfort and hydration to babies, which can help in managing mild nasal congestion.
 The act of sucking can also help clear nasal passages temporarily.

 Medical attention is recommended if your baby is under three months old and has a blocked nose, if the nasal discharge is thick green or yellow, if your baby has a fever, or if the symptoms persist for more than a week.
+Especially if the treatment of stuffy nose in children is not working.

 Yes, there are several home remedies you can try, such as using a cool-mist humidifier in the baby's room, elevating the baby's head during sleep, using saline drops followed by gentle suction, and ensuring a clean environment free from irritants.

 Yes, allergies to dust, pollen, pet dander, or certain foods can lead to nasal congestion in babies.
-Identifying and minimizing exposure to allergens can help manage symptoms.

 Yes, exposure to cigarette smoke, air pollutants, dry air, or allergens like dust mites can contribute to nasal congestion in babies.
 Keeping the baby's environment clean and free from irritants can help.